How does the stock market affect your life insurance policy?

 Variable life insurance

-The performance of your cash value is completely reliant on the stock market performance — if things aren’t going well, you may need to adjust your death benefit or the premiums you pay to avoid losing the cash value or your policy entirely.
+The performance of your cash value is completely reliant on the stock market performance — if the market isn’t performing well, you may need to adjust your death benefit or the premiums you pay to avoid losing the cash value or your policy entirely.

 Ready to shop for life insurance?

-Even in a thriving economy, the return on a cash value policy isn’t usually worth the high cost of a permanent policy — 45% of whole life policies are abandoned due to their unaffordability — and you’re likely to see a higher return elsewhere.
+Even in a thriving economy, the return on your cash value isn’t usually worth the high cost of a permanent life insurance policy — 45% of whole life policies are abandoned due to their unaffordability — and you’re likely to see higher returns by investing elsewhere.

-Furthermore, combining your life insurance policy with your investments is putting all your eggs in one basket — and you risk the chance of losing both.
+Furthermore, combining your life insurance policy with your investments is putting all your eggs in one basket — and you risk the chance of losing both your life insurance and your investment.
+“It is usually best to keep those market risks separate from your life insurance," says Patrick Hanzel, certified financial planner and advanced planning manager at Policygenius.

-The low rate of return coupled with the fact that it takes decades of compounding interest for the cash value to generate any return makes it a poor investment choice for most people — unless you have a high net-worth and have already maxed out all other investment vehicles.
+The low rate of return coupled with the fact that it takes decades of compounding interest for the cash value to generate any return makes it a poor investment choice for most people — unless you have a high net worth and have already maximized contributions to other investment vehicles.

 A financial advisor can help you determine how to diversify your portfolio and optimize your investments.